MATH/COSC 3570 Introduction to Data Science

 21-Logistic Regression

 Use our fitted logistic regression model to predict whether you are male or female!
-Change 175
+Change 175 to your height (cm).

 Use the converter to get your height in cm!